COVID-19 deaths climb in NY; Chris Cuomo tests positive | Times Leader

 MORE HOSPITAL BEDS

-A temporary hospital built inside a New York City convention center began accepting patients, and a nearby Navy hospital ship was expected to take in patients as early as Tuesday.
+A temporary hospital built inside a New York City convention center began accepting patients, and a nearby Navy hospital ship was expected to take in patients soon.

 Beds at the Jacob Javits Convention Center and the USNS Comfort are designed to take pressure off New York City hospitals as coronavirus cases spike.
 The combined 2,000 beds were added to handle non-coronavirus patients.